-Recently I attended a dear friend’s funeral.
-As befitting Susan’s personality, it was a beautiful, sunny spring day.
-I sat with hundreds of other mourners in a light-filled, stained-glass sanctuary.
-Maybe we all thought the same thing — Susan was taken too soon and too suddenly.
-But as I listened to the service in that old Connecticut church, I realized six remarkable things…
+I sit with hundreds of other mourners in a light-filled, stained-glass sanctuary.
+Maybe we’re all thinking the same thing — Susan was taken too soon and too suddenly.
+But as I listen to the service in that old Connecticut church, I realize six remarkable things…

 The people in our lives help shape certain eras — I met Susan seven years ago at an ongoing writer’s workshop.
 She sat to my right, a stylish sixty-something blond who usually had a scarf draped artfully around her neck.
 She was elegant and poised with a ready smile.

 One day we were sitting around on break and I inquired where she lived.
 “Weston,” she replied.
 I asked if she knew our good friends, Neil and Lisa, who also lived in town.
 She looked at me, surprised.
 “They’re my neighbors!”

 What a happy coincidence.
 Maybe Susan and I were meant to meet, I couldn’t help think.
 A strange feeling arose, that a new era had begun.
 I was right.

 We’re defined by our passions – Not only did Susan love to write, garden, and summer on Block Island, but she was a gourmet cook.
 She enjoyed throwing dinner parties, and soon my husband Randy and I were invited with other couples to the house she shared with her great love, Bill.
 Susan also loved animals.
 No dinner party was complete without at least 3 dogs running happily amok and a cat jumping on your lap during salad.